VedaantS/tunecatcher-web/README.md

 In the next couple days, I'll try to get everything off the ground, and there'll probably be a lot of bug fixes.
 Let's see where to go from there.

+## What platforms are we looking at?

+My vision is
+- Web
+- Desktop -- MacOS/Windows/Linux(?)
+- iOS App
+- Android App

+So far, we got two, and two to go.

 ## What is TuneCatcher Studio?

 Go check it out.